danieldunderfelt/very-cool/src/content/articles/2019-02-14-canon-announces-the-new-affordable-eos-rp.md

 title: 'Canon announces the new, affordable EOS RP: full frame mirrorless for $1299'
 date: 2019-02-14T17:26:05.991Z
 media_image: /img/01_canon_eos-rp_avaus.jpg
+ingress: >-
+  It is here: the full frame mirrorless digital camera for the enthusiastic amateur.
+At $1299 it is the most affordable full frame camera yet, and that price is the coolest spec about it.
+I'm personally in the dead center of the target audience for this camera, and to say I'm excited to see it announced after all these leaks is an understatement.
 tags:
   - cameras
   - canon
   - eos rp
   - mirrorless
 author: Daniel Dunderfelt
-pinned: 1
+pinned: ''
-ingress: "It is here: the full frame mirrorless digital camera for the enthusiastic amateur.
-At $1299 it is the most affordable full frame camera yet, and that price is the coolest spec about it.
-I'm personally in the dead center of the target audience for this camera, and to say I'm excited to see it announced after all these leaks is an understatement."
 ---

 I'm a developer by day, and my hobbies include programming sideprojects, coding fun stuff and getting better at developing software.
 And writing articles for verycool.tech of course.